What's the Difference Between a Subpoena and a Summons in California?

 What Is a Subpoena?

 A subpoena is a legal order compelling a person or organization to do something in connection with a case that's already in progress.
 The most common types are: a subpoena for personal appearance (compelling someone to testify at a hearing or trial), a deposition subpoena (compelling appearance and/or document production at a deposition), and a subpoena duces tecum or business records subpoena (compelling production of specific documents or records).
-Subpoenas are typically issued during the discovery phase of litigation, not at the beginning.
+Subpoenas are typically issued during the discovery phase of litigation, not at the beginning of a case.

 Who Issues Each Document?